 The maximized area fill the whole application window.
-You can maximize an area withmenu entry or keyboard shortcut Ctrl-Spacebar.
-To return to normal size use keyboard shortcut or the Back to Previous button on the Top bar.
+You can maximize an area withmenu entry or keyboard shortcut.
+To return to normal size, use the keyboard shortcut again or the Back to Previous button on the Topbar.

 The area your mouse is currently hovering over is the one that will be maximized using the keyboard shortcuts.

-The fullscreen area contains only the main region.
-To exit the fullscreen move the mouse to the top right corner of the area to reveal the return icon.
+The fullscreen area contains only the main region of the editor.
+To exit fullscreen use the keyboard shortcut or move the mouse to the top right corner of the area to reveal the return icon.